John Nater: 42nd Canadian Parliament

 On April 11, 2017, Regan ruled in favour of Nater and invited him to once again move a motion to refer the issue to the Canadian House of Commons Standing Committee on Procedure and House Affairs.

 On August 30, 2017, Official Opposition leader Andrew Scheer named Nater to be Shadow Minister for Interprovincial Trade and the Sharing Economy.

 On September 19, 2017, Nater became a member of the Standing Committee on Procedure and House Affairs.

 On January 28, 2019, Nater introduced a bill to amend the Criminal Code of Canada.
 Inspired by a criminal incident in Stratford, the intention of the bill was to better protect young people and people with disabilities from sexual exploitation.

 2019 election

 In the 2019 Canadian federal election Nater was re-elected with 25,622 votes, finishing more than 10,000 votes ahead of the second-placed Liberal candidate.

 43rd Canadian Parliament

-From November 28, 2019, to September 2, 2020, Nater served as Deputy House Leader of the Official Opposition under leaders Andrew Scheer and Erin O'Toole.
+From November 28, 2019, Conservative Party leader Andrew Scheer appointed Nater the Official Opposition Deputy House Leader to work under Opposition House Leader Candice Bergen.
+Nater held the position until September 2, 2020 when new leader Erin O'Toole replaced him with Karen Vecchio.

 On September 8, 2020, O'Toole named Nater to be Shadow Minister for Rural Economic Development.
 During this time Nater was actively critical of the Liberal record on rural internet service.